exponea/exponea-ios-sdk/Documentation/in-app-content-blocks.md

 ### Customize Action Behavior

 When an in-app content block action (show, click, close, error) is performed, by default, the SDK tracks the appropriate event and, in case of a button click, opens a link.
+It's possible to customize this behavior.

+#### Static View

-You can override or customize this behavior by setting `behaviourCallback` on the `StaticInAppContentBlockView`.
+You can override or customize the default action behavior by setting `behaviourCallback` on the `StaticInAppContentBlockView`.

 ```swift
 // it is recommended to postpone message load if `onMessageShown` usage is crucial for you